Zambia women's national football team

-The Zambia women's national association football team represents Zambia in association football, participating in qualifying tournaments for the FIFA Women's World Cup and other African-based competitions.
-It made its debut in the 2023 FIFA Women's World Cup, becoming the first landlocked nation in Africa to qualify for a senior World Cup in either men's or women's soccer.
+The Zambia women's national association football team represents Zambia in women's association football.
+Nicknamed the Copper Queens, they debuted in the 2023 FIFA Women's World Cup.

 History

 Zambia became an official women's national team in 1983, and was one of the first African women's national football teams to exist on the continent.

 In 2003, the kit for the team was provided as a result of a sponsorship deal with Umbro who first agreed to sponsor the Zambia national football team.
 The team's official kit colours include green shorts, a green jersey and green socks.

 Some matches were played in 1994, for qualification for 1995 FIFA Women's World Cup.
 Zambia played in a 5 November 1994 World Cup qualifier against South Africa in South Africa, where Zambia lost 3–5.
 In the return match in Lusaka, Zambia on 17 November 1994, Zambia lost with a score of 2–6.

 Between these games and 2001, it did not play in any FIFA sanctioned matches.
 It participated in the 2002 COSAFA Cup women's tournament in Harare, Zimbabwe.
 It was in Group A. It beat the Malawi women's national football team 8–0 on 20 April.
 It played against Zimbabwe women's national football team on 22 April where Zambia lost 0–4.
 On 23 April, it beat Lesotho women's national football team 3–1.
 It finished second in its group.
 On 26 April, it lost to South Africa women's national football team 1–3 in the semifinals.
 It went on to beat Mozambique women's national football team 1–0 in the third place game, with Julia Siame scoring the only goal in the 60th minute.
 Later that year, in a regional qualifying match for a different tournament, on 21 September in Lusaka, Zambia against South Africa, the team lost 1–4 after being down 0–2 at the half.
 In the return match in South Africa on 12 October 2002, it lost 0–4.
 By 2003, it was ranked the 106th best women's national team by FIFA.

 In 2004, its rank dropped to 113.
 That year, the team was coached by Cephias Katongo, who was coaching the Zambia national under-17 football team and a top-level club team at the same time.
 In 2004, Zimbabwe women's national football team had committed to play a match against Zambia before Zimbabwe took on Tanzania in Dar e Salaam and this did not happen because of organizational problems by Zimbabwe Football Association.